brianliu03/motif-lab/README.md

 - `augment`: multiply start times and durations
 - `diminish`: divide start times and durations

+Transformations that do not change pitch class, such as `retrograde`, `augment`, and `diminish`, preserve the original spelling metadata.
+Pitch-changing transformations, such as `transpose` and `invert`, keep sounding pitch correctness and choose output spelling with a policy:

+- `preserve-context`: infer flats or sharps from the source motif
+- `flats`: prefer flat spellings
+- `sharps`: prefer sharp spellings

+The default policy is `preserve-context`.
 The transformations return new motifs instead of mutating the input in place.

 ### Similarity